vernaillen/vernaillen-website/src/markdown/blog/new-website-markdown-frontmatter.md

 ---
-title: New Website - Markdown, FrontMatter & Highlight.js
+title: New Website - Markdown & FrontMatter
 desc: Because I wanted to learn more about Vue I decided to rewrite my website using Vue, Quasar, Markdown and FrontMatter.
 date: 02/22/2020
 tag: